Joanne McCartney

-Joanne McCartney is a British barrister and Labour Party and Co-operative Party politician.
+Joanne McCartney is a British barrister and Labour and Co-operative Party politician.
 Since 2004, she has served as a member of the London Assembly, representing Enfield & Haringey.
 Following the election of Sadiq Khan as Mayor of London in 2016, McCartney has served as Statutory Deputy Mayor of London.

+Legal career

-Prior to her career in politics, McCartney worked as a barrister specialising in employment law.
+Prior to her career in politics, Joanne McCartney worked as a barrister specialising in employment law.
 She also worked as an adjudicator for the Housing Ombudsman dealing with disputes between landlords and tenants.

+Political career

-McCartney was elected a councillor in the London Borough of Enfield in 1998, representing Edmonton and then Palmers Green.
-McCartney was elected to the London Assembly for Enfield and Haringey in the 2004 Assembly Elections and stood down as a councillor at the 2006 local elections.
+McCartney was elected councillor in the London Borough of Enfield in 1998, representing Edmonton and then Palmers Green.

+She was elected to the London Assembly for Enfield and Haringey in the 2004 Assembly Elections and stood down as a councillor at the 2006 local elections.
+Subsequently, she has retained her seat at the 2008, 2012, 2016, 2021 and 2024 elections.
-She was on the London Advisory Board for the Commission for Racial Equality.
-As Deputy Mayor, McCartney worked to create "Early Years Hubs" for disadvantaged children.
-As an Assembly Member, she has campaigned on rail devolution and child poverty.

 McCartney won re-election in 2008 by approximately 1,400 votes.
 In the 2012 election, she increased her margins to 36,741 votes.
 In the 2016 election, she broke records by winning by a margin of 51,152 votes.

+She was a member of the Metropolitan Police Authority.
+She currently sits on the London Assembly's Environment Committee, Oversight Committee and Transport Committee.